rancher/dashboard/docs/developer/getting-started/development_environment.md

 - [K3d](https://k3d.io/v4.4.8/#installation) lets you immediately install a Kubernetes cluster in a Docker container and interact with it with kubectl for development and testing purposes.

 You should be able to reach the older Ember UI by navigating to the Rancher API url.
 This same API Url will be used later when starting up the Dashboard.

-It is also possible to stop any existing Docker instance with `yarn docker:stop` and start a new instance using default values with `yarn docker:local`, where the password for the user will be `password`.

 ### Uninstalling Rancher